Bruno-Barradas/petnet-engagement-predictor/README.md

 Image posts achieved a slightly higher average engagement score than video posts.

-This suggests that, in this simulated dataset, static content performs marginally better than video content.

 2. Likes are the dominant engagement driver

 Likes have the strongest correlation with engagement score.

-This is expected because likes have the highest weight in the engagement formula.

 3. Comments and shares contribute less than likes

-Comments and shares influence engagement, but their impact is smaller than likes.
+They influence engagement, but with lower impact.

-This reflects the weighted structure of the simulated score.

 4. Followers and views have weak relationship with engagement

-Followers and views show little direct relationship with engagement score in this dataset.

-This suggests that, under this simulation, engagement is driven more by interaction signals than audience size.
+Engagement is driven more by interaction than audience size in this simulation.

 🤖 Model Details

 Algorithm: Linear Regression
 Target: engagement_score

 Features used:

 likes